l90lpa/embedded_python_interpreter_example/README.md

 ## Set-up Dev Environment

+### Set-up C++ dependencies
+#### PyBind11
+To use vcpkg to satisfy the `pybind11` dependency do the following:
+- Get the vcpkg repo: `git clone https://github.com/Microsoft/vcpkg.git`
+- Set-up the vcpkg repo: `./vcpkg/bootstrap-vcpkg.sh`
+- Install pybind11: `./vcpkg/vcpkg install pybind11`

+#### MPI
+To satisfy the MPI dependency one could install OpenMPI as follows:
+- `sudo apt install openmpi-bin libopenmpi-dev`

-### Set-up Python dependencies
+### Set-up Python dependencies (ensure that the MPI is installed first)
 The Python dependenices are listed in `requirements.txt` (this project has been tested with Python 3.10.2).
 To use `venv` to set-up the dependencies:
-- Ensure that you have Python Virtual Environment installed: `sudo apt install python3.9-venv`
+- Ensure that you have Python Virtual Environment installed: `sudo apt install python3.10-venv`
 - Set-up virtual environment: `python3 -m venv .venv`
 - Activiate the virtual environment: `source ./.venv/bin/activate`
 - Install Python dependencies: `pip install -r requirements.txt`

-### Set-up C++ dependencies
-The only C++ dependency is `pybind11`.
-To use `vcpkg` to set-up the dependencies:
-- Get the vcpkg repo: `git clone https://github.com/Microsoft/vcpkg.git`
-- Set-up the vcpkg repo: `./vcpkg/bootstrap-vcpkg.sh`
-- Install pybind11: `./vcpkg/vcpkg install pybind11`

 ## Build